remeda/remeda/docs/src/content/v1-migration/clone.md

 # Runtime

 The function no longer tries to use a `clone` function of the cloned object.
-It will only clone based on our own cloning function.
-If you want to use an object's clone object you will need to call it directly.
+It will only clone based on our own cloning logic.
+If you want to use an object's exported `clone` function you will need to call it directly.

 We no longer support "headless" invocations.
 In dataLast invocations call the function with an empty args list (e.g. `clone()`).